 Council tax on empty property

 Where a property is no-one’s main residence, it's the owner of the property who becomes responsible for council tax.
+In council tax law unoccupied property is defined in two ways.
+Empty/long term empty property, and second homes.

-With effect from 1 April 2025, owners of second homes will also be charged an additional council tax premium.
+Since 2014, owners of long-term empty property have been charged an additional council tax premium.
+With effect from 1 April 2025, owners of second homes are also charged an additional council tax premium.
+Some exceptions to both premiums exist, meaning that the premium wouldn't be charged in certain circumstances.

-1. Empty property/Long term empty property
+1. Empty property/long-term empty property

 Empty property is unoccupied property that is substantially unfurnished.

+After a property has been unoccupied and substantially unfurnished for more than a year it's classed as a long-term empty property.
+We continue to offer a 100% discount for the first month where a property becomes both unoccupied and substantially unfurnished.
 When a property continues to be unoccupied and substantially unfurnished, and where the initial one-month 100% discount has expired, full council tax will be payable (until such time that the council tax premium applies).

-Long term empty property premium charging timeframe
+Long-term empty property premium charging timeframe

 More than one year but less than five years